svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings1.md

 _Downsides: None_

 ## Use Mamba (/Conda)
-Before Julia, having clean environments for was not easy.
+Before Julia, having clean environments was not easy.
 If you use Python, the closest thing you can get is [Mamba](https://mamba.readthedocs.io/).

 It makes creating and managing separate environments for Python easy and unlike Conda it's really fast.